zcollins0/pythonify/README.md

 =========

 Build a wall (of semicolons and brackets) and make your coworkers pay for it!
+This is a perl script that pushes brackets and semicolons far away from the rest of your code.
+It will also fix your indentation.

 ###Usage:
 - get a c, c++, or java file you want pythonified